ALgosZen/data-pipeline-m-project/README.md

 4. code will load CSV file to mySQL db. rerun deleting records on safe mode for any issues.

+5. code will display select query output as follows connected to db inserted all records from csv file
+Here are the most popular tickets in the past month:
+ -     Washington Spirits vs Sky Blue FC
+ -     Christmas Spectacular
+ -     The North American International Auto Show

 For more info, please refer to the Documentation under docs folder.